Technical Advisors: Working with Customers

 The TA begins to plan and prepare for the kick-off and begins to prepare for new user onboarding.
 They do this by working with the AE and CE to understand how many seats have been purchased, where these teams are located, and by identifying customer contacts to help coordinate onboarding.

 Once a customer signs on with Sourcegraph, the TA will

 - Generate a full license key.

-- Plan a kickoff call with our main contact(s) to plan the engagement.
+- Schedule a kickoff call with our main contact(s) to plan the engagement.

 A critical part of the customer experience is user onboarding.
-After deal close, once the customers’ production infrastructure is setup and confifured, CEs are responsible for driving adoption of users onto Sourcegraph.
-During engagement kick-off, CE works with our customer stakeholders to create a plan to onboard their users.
+After deal close, and once the customers’ production infrastructure is setup and configured, TAs are responsible for driving adoption of users onto Sourcegraph.
+During this phase, the TA is executing a user roll out plan to onboard the users onto Sourcegraph.

-A standard customer engagmeent should include three core trainings, as well as optional topics customized to customer needs or requests, or demos of new features or use cases that are relevant to the team.
+For synchronous webinars, a standard customer engagement should include three core trainings, as well as optional topics customized to customer needs or requests, or demos of new features or use cases that are relevant to the team.
 These webinars may be run repeatedly if, for example, you’re expanding into a new business unit within an existing customer.

 - Sourcegraph 101 (Video training) - The basic “how to use Sourcegraph search” webinar.
 This should take a new users from 0 to able to use the tool competently.
 The repo includes a fully scripted talk track, a lesson plan version of the talk track for those who prefer that format to a script, a Slack follow up message to send to customers, test exercises for customers to run, and the content formatted for inclusion in a customer’s LMS for self-directed learning.